Graciekan21/django-wanderlust/README.md

 ## Manual Testing

-*For any failures, a more detailed description is provided below the table.*
+*For any failures, a more detailed description is provided below in the tables.*

 ADMIN
 | TEST | OUTCOME | PASS/FAIL|